carldebilly/carldebilly/README.md

 # Carl de Billy

+Don't forget to check my Yllibed Project!
+Take a tour for my [REPL Project](https://repl.yllibed.org/), a CLI/REPL/MCP toolkit for dotnet.

 <!--
 **carldebilly/carldebilly** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.